Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CircleListView.md

 - Set [IsGroupingEnabled](https://developer.xamarin.com/api/property/Xamarin.Forms.ListView.IsGroupingEnabled/) to true.
 - Set [GroupDisplayBinding](https://developer.xamarin.com/api/property/Xamarin.Forms.ListView.GroupDisplayBinding/) to bind to the property of the groups that is being used as the title of the group.

-_This guide's code example uses WearableUIGallery's TCGroupList code at the test\WearableUIGallery\WearableUIGallery\TC\TCGroupList.xaml_
+_The code example of this guide uses TCGroupList code of WearableUIGallery.
+The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCGroupList.xaml_

 **C# file**